oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 csvs with the averaged polarizations, as well as with the times, will be saved in testdir_spark.

-## Parallel (non) speedup
+## Performance Evaluation
+### Parallel (non-)speedup
 <img src="figs/spark_timing.png" alt="hi" class="inline"/>
 This plot shows the execution times for different numbers of simulation runs, given N (number of spins) is 4 and M (number of timesteps) is 1000.
-One can see the spark versions take much longer than the pandas version.
+One can see the PySpark versions take much longer than the pandas version.
 More discussion is in the "Challenges" section below.

-#### Reproducibility
+### Reproducibility

-The preceding plots were produced using the academic cluster, then using AWS instances or an AWS spark cluster.
-To time the spark portions, I used the timer on my phone (since the code ran slow enough to make this feasible).
+The preceding plots were produced using the academic cluster, then using AWS instances or an AWS Spark cluster.
+To time the Spark portions, I used the timer on my phone (since the code ran slow enough to make this feasible).

 Reproducibility information for academic cluster portion: